dfinity/nns-dapp/HOWTO.md

 6. Make the code changes
 7. Verify that it does render correctly

-### Verify that the new proposal type an NNS function
+### Verify that the intended change is for a new NNS function

 All the NNS functions are defined [here](https://github.com/dfinity/ic/blame/master/rs/nns/governance/src/gen/ic_nns_governance.pb.v1.rs#:~:text=pub%20enum%20NnsFunction%20%7B)